 [Read More: Buy Term and Invest the Difference: Myth Busted]

 [Read More: Self Funding Long Term Care]

 We buy insurance to cover the uncertainties in life.
-The average person will never accumulate sufficient savings to be able to self-insure against catastrophic healthcare risks.
+And its important to understand that the average person will never likely never accumulate sufficient savings to be able to self-insure against catastrophic healthcare risks.
 That is why we buy health insurance… as a backstop on expenses.

 [Read more: Healthcare costs cause 75% Bankruptcies]